Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: Introduction

-Unfortunately, the values for these parameters suggested by the MultiNest developers are often inadequate (see Section \ref{sec:problems}).
+Unfortunately, the values for these parameters suggested by the MultiNest papers and documentation, upon which many users rely, are often inadequate (see Section \ref{sec:problems}).
 For example, the \texttt{README} file included with the MultiNest source code suggests using $\epsilon=0.8$ for parameter inference and $\epsilon=0.3$ for evidence measurement.\footnote{\url{https://github.com/farhanferoz/MultiNest/blob/cc616c17ed440fbff8d35937997c86256ed4d744/README.md}} The primary MultiNest paper states that ``we found 400 and 50 active points to be adequate for evidence evaluation and parameter estimation respectively,'' and suggests sampling efficiency values of $1$ and $0.3$ for parameter estimation and evidence evaluation \citep[][Section 8]{2009MNRAS.398.1601F}.
-As shown in Section \ref{sec:problems}, these suggestions about sampling posteriors are actually reasonable for simple Gaussian distributions (as long as one can accept a $\sim10\%$ error for each posterior distribution).
-However, even for ten dimensional Gaussian distributions these suggested parameter values are unable to accurately measure the Bayesian evidence.\footnote{It is worth noting that the authors of MultiNest have advocated that ``it is always advisable to increase $N_{\rm live},$ and reduce [$\epsilon$] to check if the posteriors and evidence values are stable," \citep{2019OJAp....2E..10F} although many papers have used MultiNest without reporting such convergence tests.}
+As shown in Section \ref{sec:problems}, these suggestions about sampling posteriors are reasonable for simple Gaussian distributions.
+However, even for ten dimensional Gaussian distributions these suggested parameter values are inadequate to accurately measure the Bayesian evidence.\footnote{It is worth noting that the authors of MultiNest have advocated that ``it is always advisable to increase $N_{\rm live},$ and reduce [$\epsilon$] to check if the posteriors and evidence values are stable," \citep{2019OJAp....2E..10F} although many papers have used MultiNest without reporting such convergence tests.}

 Many studies have investigated potential deficiencies in nested sampling algorithms, developed algorithmic improvements, and suggested methods for testing convergence.
-To give a few examples, \citet{2020AJ....159...73N,2020arXiv201215286A,2023MNRAS.521.1184L} have noted systematic, and sometimes dimension- and sampling efficiency-dependent, biases in the evidence estimates produced by MultiNest. \citet{2016S&C....26..383B} developed a test that illustrated MultiNest's tendency to sample from an erroneously small prior volume, and developed an alternative algorithm for unbiased, albeit slower, sampling. \citet{2019MNRAS.483.2044H} proposed some strategies to check convergence by cross-checking multiple analyses, and advocated that when using MultiNest one should decrease $\epsilon$ and increase $N_{\rm live}$ to check convergence.
+To give a few examples, \citet{2020AJ....159...73N,2020arXiv201215286A,2023MNRAS.521.1184L} have noted systematic, and sometimes dimension- and sampling efficiency-dependent biases in the evidence estimates produced by MultiNest. \citet{2016S&C....26..383B} developed a test that illustrated MultiNest's tendency to sample from an erroneously small prior volume, and developed an alternative algorithm for unbiased, albeit slower, sampling. \citet{2019MNRAS.483.2044H} proposed some strategies to check convergence by cross-checking multiple analyses, and advocated that when using MultiNest one should decrease $\epsilon$ and increase $N_{\rm live}$ to check convergence.